felipearaujolima/felipearaujolima/README.md

 ## 🧑‍  About me:
-📖 Doing a master's degree in Computer Science at UNICAMP
+📖 Master's student in Computer Science at UNICAMP 🏋️‍♂️ *Currently exploring advanced deep learning algorithms, convolutional neural networks, and image processing techniques.*

 📘 Graduated in Statistics from UFPR
 👨‍💻 Data Scientist at Itau Unibanco